Frequently Asked Questions

 • Longer, more in-depth treatment sessions

-• A full-body approach without restrictions on body regions or treatment types
+• A full-body approach without restrictions on treatment areas or techniques

 • No visit limits or insurance-imposed caps

-• You and your provider determine when you're ready for discharge—not your insurance
+• Freedom to decide together when you’re ready for discharge — not your insurance company

 2. Do you accept Medicare?